MANY PEOPLE ASK US ‘IS RIGA A SAFE CITY?’

 Riga is a relatively safe city when compared to other cities in Europe.
 As with all big cities you must be aware of your surroundings.

 Pick pocketing is common within the tourist areas of Riga, specifically in the central market and between the bus station tunnel and the Old Town, along Valnu Street.
 Common places of pickpocket activity are doorways of places where lots of tourists enter, like churches.
 As people squeeze in, they squeeze the wallets out!
+The Central market has always been an area to watch out for, I had my bag 'dipped' in once and have seen many people fall victim to the pick pockets.
+It is one of those crimes that is always going to be a thing in every city and the usually police have limited powers when it comes to petty theft, they can prevent it but it is very hard to catch the thieves in the act, let alone get them to appear in court.

 Other scams include young ladies luring men into bars, where drinks are extremely expensive and, after ordering their own drinks, the unsuspecting men are left with a large bill.
 Riga’s strip clubs also have been known to overcharge, but it could be the case that they are cleaning their act up a little, although I would urge all of you to not to fund and encourage such business.
+Again, this is a bit of a dated scam to be honest and although I have heard of men taking young ladies back to hotels and waking up with no belongings, lost wedding rings etc, it is probably best to be aware around strangers.
+Especially for men who are drunk.